peter-herman/GE-Gravity/README.md

 # GE-Gravity
-General Equilibrium Gravity Modeling Research Group
+General Equilibrium (GE) Gravity Modeling Research Group

+## About
+The GE Gravity Modeling Research Group is tasked with researching and developing economic models based on the gravity model of international trade.